anirudh-ramesh/openapi-red/README.md

 ## 3. Parameter configuration

 Each parameter has an input-field corresponding to its type.
-You can further define that a paremeter shall be read from the incoming message object or define a jsonata expression.
+You can further define that a parameter shall be read from the incoming message object or define a jsonata expression.

 JSON parameters may define a sample structure.
 You can set this as the value by clicking the corresponding button - either with only the required keys (set required) or with all keys (set default).